minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 ).
 Yet, the Variance Inflation Factor (VIF) values of all variables are below 5, with most of them being between 1 and 1.25, and a correlation plot shows similar results, that no variables are suspiciously highly correlated with one another.
-This means that the high adjusted $R^2$ values are not due to multicollinearity, but rather due to the high explanatory power of the model, which can be attributed to the fact that most of the control variables are highly significant and have a high explanatory power on their own, such as the representative's
+This means that the high adjusted $R^2$ values are not due to multicolinearity, but rather due to the high explanatory power of the model, which can be attributed to the fact that most of the control variables are highly significant and have a high explanatory power on their own, such as the representative's